romeomaryns/sprangular/README.md

 * Enabled gzip compression
 * Removed typings in favor of types
 * Updated angular2-material to 2.0.0-alpha.6-2
+* Updated Spring Platform to 2.0.7 and Spring Boot to 1.3.7

 ### 1.8.0 (30.06.2016)
 * Better directory structure for angular components